jenkins-infra/documentation/README.md

 Feel free to request access, our goals is only to avoid spammers.

-In the case of "asynchronous" communication, open a [GitHub Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to ask for a review to contributors to provide feedback, and it integrates better with Github notifications.
+In the case of "asynchronous" communication, open a [GitHub Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to ask for a review from maintainers to provide feedback, share knowledge and benefit from the Github notifications system.

 They are cases where documentation lies somewhere else like the private repository [jenkins-infra/runbook](github.com/jenkins-infra/runbooks), in those cases, it's better to provide a link from this repository, referencing thirds document elsewhere.
 The purpose is to use jenkins-infra/documentation as the central source of knowledge but to keep the ability to have information where it belongs.